State-by-State Childcare Tax Credit Guide

 Official site: Vermont Department of Taxes

-Look for childcare-related credits.
-Use our benefits overview as a reference to understand how any Vermont benefit might coordinate with the federal credit.
+Look for childcare-related credits, dependent care provisions, or family tax relief on Vermont’s site.
+Use our benefits overview as a point of reference so you can better understand how any Vermont benefit may coordinate with the federal childcare credit.

 Virginia